-The pitch stage is arguably one of the most important aspects of the entire procurement process.
+The pitch stage is arguably one of the most important aspects of the entire self-service portal procurement process.
 Whilst it’s the vendors chance to demonstrate what they can do for you, it’s also your opportunity to really test how well they understand your requirements and your organisation.

 There are so many different factors involved in choosing the right portal for your organisation - features and functionality, price points and platforms, in particular.
 By the time it comes to the pitch, you’ll have already identified what elements are most important to your organisation, it’s now the vendor’s turn to convince you that they’re going to be the right fit for you.